 Frequently Asked Questions about the Richard M. Fairbanks Foundation

 Established by Richard M. (“Dick”) Fairbanks in 1986, the Richard M. Fairbanks Foundation is an independent, private foundation whose mission is to advance the vitality of Indianapolis and the well-being of its people.
-Since its inception, the Foundation has distributed more than $200 million in grants.
+Since its inception, the Foundation has awarded more than $260 million in grants.

 Potential grantees should first determine if they are eligible to receive a grant from the Fairbanks Foundation and aligned with the Foundation’s current funding priorities.
 Eligible organizations seeking funding for projects or programs that fit with the Foundation’s focus areas should submit an inquiry as outlined in our grant application process.
 For other questions, please visit our Grants FAQ page.